 Best jeans for guys with big thighs

-Philip Saul, owner of Boston’s Sault New England, told us that a lot of guys come in looking for what he calls the “Taper fit.”
-Basically, something with “a bit more room in the thighs and butt to move and feel comfortable” while maintaining the look of a slimmer leg.
-“It’s a great for guys who don’t skip leg day,” says Saul, or for anyone looking for a little more comfort without sacrificing style.
+We spoke to several big-thighed guys about what jeans they swore by — Luke Cage actor Mike Colter, for example, swears by a £230 pair by Paige Lennox — but we found a lot of them to be too expensive, especially when waist and leg sizings were quite limited.
+However, the Levi’s 502 fit features a slimmer, tapered leg with enough of room in the thighs, and they come in at around £100.
+Philip Saul, owner of Boston’s Sault New England, told us a lot of guys come in looking for what he calls the “taper fit” — basically something with “a bit more room in the thighs and butt to move and feel comfortable” while maintaining the look of a slimmer leg.
+“It’s a great fit for guys who don’t skip leg day”, says Saul, or for anyone looking for a little more comfort without sacrificing style.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.